 Parameters

-Value Integer

 Measurement unit NA

-Example 1: per second 2: per minute 3: per-hour
+Per second

+Allowed Values Per minute

+Per hour

-Tags Character attribute / Functional / Operational KPI
+Parameters Tags Character attribute / Functional / Operational KPI

 Table 29 Performance Prediction Frequency Table

 This attribute recently raised a lot of attention and different organisations as like 5GAA (5G Automotive Association) and ITU-T (Machine Learning for Future Networks including 5G (FG ML5G)) are looking at it.
 Towards the NSC; an API would be provided allowing the NSC to send a request (e.g. KPI prediction for a certain geo-location and a certain time in the future) and receiving the prediction.